 Image Credit: FG Trade Latin from iStock

-Overall, the interplay between clothing and emotional states significantly influences teen life.
+Overall, the relationship between clothing and emotional states significantly influences teens.
 From the psychological impact of self-expression to the effects of "enclothed cognition," understanding the science behind clothing choices is essential in understanding and working through the complexities of teenage years.
 It is very important for teenagers to always stay true to themselves and find their own place in the world, and experimenting with different clothing and streetwear is a great way for self discovery and growth.